Chewing Tobacco and Smokeless Tobacco Injuries

 Medical Treatment for Injuries Caused by Chewing Tobacco

-The financial cost for treating tobacco-related injuries from non-cigarette tobacco products, and ongoing healthcare costs for treating related injuries and conditions are staggering.
+The financial cost of treating tobacco-related injuries from non-cigarette tobacco products, and ongoing healthcare costs for treating related injuries and conditions are staggering.
 Tobacco-related illnesses like cancer can be fatal, and only get progressively worse over time.

 The costs associated with getting treatment, medication, and chronic care can be an enormous financial burden for chewing tobacco users and their families.